CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/040-ama-fourth-step.md

 ## Set up a backup solution

-CluedIn does not set up a backup solution directly out of the box.
-To configure backup, see [AMA backup and restore](/deployment/infra-how-tos/ama-backup).
+Currently, a backup solution is a post-install step because Microsoft does not support the ability to deploy backup policies within AMA.
+To set up a backup solution, see [AMA backup and restore](/deployment/infra-how-tos/ama-backup).

 ## Results